 tentatively admitted to UW-Stevens Point (meaning that you are currently enrolled at another college), please remember to have an official copy of your

 final college transcript sent to the UW-Stevens Point Admissions Office as soon as it becomes available.
-You will be allowed to register for classes on the date indicated in your Orientation registration instructions; however, your admission to UW-Stevens Point will remain tentative until we receive your final transcript.
+You will be allowed to register for classes on the date indicated in your STAR instructions; however, your admission to UW-Stevens Point will remain tentative until we receive your final transcript.

 See also Placement Testing Information

-is a one-time fee that covers the Orientation programming costs, Convocation, first-year programming and Commencement fees.
+is a one-time fee that covers the STAR programming costs, Convocation, first-year programming and Commencement fees.

 All univerrsity bills are sent to students directly through their UWSP email accounts.
 It is important that you check your UW-Stevens Point email or your account on "myPoint" for your billing information.
 See the